 Finally, videos are your best bet for improving conversions.
 There are a few reasons for this.

 This is the first element that begins to clarify your product / offer for the customer.
 A value proposition on the landing page makes your offer or your product’s functions absolutely crystal clear.
 Many companies can get easily distracted while writing their value proposition.
-They start bragging about their company / product.
+They start bragging about their company or product.

-So it will not include the following:
+So will not include the following:

 You may use images, GIFs, or videos to supplement your explanatory text.

-An ideal template would be a small text paragraph, followed by a bulleted list of your product’s benefits, placed alongside an image / GIF / video of your product’s benefits.
+An ideal template would be a small text paragraph, followed by a bulleted list of your product’s benefits, placed alongside an image/GIF/video of your product’s benefits.

 The key to optimizing the text and benefits is that it is a light read; its job is to intrigue the reader into reading further.

-The headline / sub-headline communicate your USP.
+The headline / sub-headline communicates your USP.
 It’s followed by the benefits paragraph to share the value proposition.
 This gives more information to the reader about the benefits they will get from your product.

 After stating the benefits, it’s time to answer the question “How will you give me this benefit?”.
 In this section, you can give a detailed overview of the benefits you just listed in the main value proposition.
 Make sure you use the mid-page headline after the value proposition to reinforce the USP.